Fakir Chand College

-Fakir Chand College in Diamond Harbour, West Bengal, India, is a liberal arts, science and commerce college, situated 45 km from Kolkata.
+Fakir Chand College in Diamond Harbour, West Bengal, India, is a liberal arts, science and commerce Government college, situated 45 km from Kolkata.
 It is affiliated to the University of Calcutta.
-It has almost 100 teaching staff (50 full-time and 50 part-time, guest or visiting faculty), 50 support staff and 5,500 students.
+It employs almost 100 teaching staff (50 full-time and 50 part-time, guest or visiting faculty), 50 support staff and 5,500 students.
 It is the oldest and largest college in the South 24 Parganas district of West Bengal.
-Recently, in November 2016, it has been accredited with a B++ grade by the National Assessment and Accreditation Council (NAAC), under UGC, MHRD, Govt. of India.It also has a B.Ed.
-Department and Post Graduate section offering M.A./M.Sc./ M.Com courses under University of Calcutta.
+Recently, in November 2016, it has been accredited with a B++ grade by the National Assessment and Accreditation Council (NAAC), under UGC, MHRD, Govt. of India.
+It also has a B.Ed. department and postgraduate section offering M.A., M.Sc., and, M.Com courses under the University of Calcutta.

 There are three streams of study in the college, arts, science and commerce.
-The college is a study centre of IGNOU, Netaji Subhas Open University And University of Calcutta.
+The college is a study center of IGNOU, Netaji Subhas Open University and University of Calcutta.
 The college has one N.C.C. and two N.S.S. units.